 Checklist for Buying a Used Motorcycle [Video]

 Look the bike over carefully.
-It’s easy to tell the difference between a bike that’s just been “quick cleaned” for a sale and the one that’s been garage kept and pampered by a true enthusiast.
+It’s easy to tell the difference between a bike that’s just been “quick cleaned” for a sale and one that’s been garage kept and pampered by a true enthusiast.
 Check all the tight spots.
-You know the hard to reach places where dirt can accumulate.
+You know the hard-to-reach places where dirt can accumulate.
 The enthusiast will take the time to get into these areas and keep his bike looking showroom.
 The “quick cleaner” will not.
-He’s hoping that your excitement will over ride your common sense and you won’t be looking too closely.
+He’s hoping that your excitement will override your common sense and you won’t be looking too closely.